hora/mlustard/README.md

 - `runsScored`: number
   - how many runs were scored on the play

+- `batterUp`: boolean
+  - whether a batter just showed up to bat

 - `gameStatus`: null || string
   - will be `null` or one of: